technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 04/Usecase04.md

 provide a comprehensive understanding of utilizing Microsoft Fabric for data analysis, and incorporating delta tables for streaming data in an IoT context.

-This use case guides you through the process of setting up a Fabric workspace, creating a data lakehouse, and ingesting data for analysis.
-It demonstrates how to define a dataflow to handle ETL operations and configure data destinations for storing the transformed data.
-Additionally, you'll learn how to integrate the dataflow into a pipeline for automated processing.
-Finally, you'll be provided with instructions to clean up resources once the exercise is complete.

-This lab equips you with essential skills for working with Fabric, enabling you to create and manage workspaces, establish data lakehouses, and perform data transformations efficiently.
-By incorporating dataflows into pipelines, you'll learn how to automate data processing tasks, streamlining your workflow and enhancing productivity in real-world scenarios.
-The cleanup instructions ensure you leave no unnecessary resources, promoting an organized and efficient workspace management approach.